Suzanne de Leon

 Redevelopment along Fredericksburg Road is a priority.
 Chick-fil-A and La Tequila Jalisco replaced properties that were in severe states of disrepair.
 Other new viable development is expected in the near future along the Fredericksburg Road corridor.

 Following her successful 20-year career as a Legal Assistant, she served 10 years as Executive Director of the Guadalupe Home, a Catholic Charities transitional shelter for homeless mothers and babies.
-Recently, she retired as Founder and Executive Director of San Antonio Birth Doulas (SABD), a non-profit organization founded in 1999 In 2005, SABD merged with Catholic Charities.
+In December 2021, she retired as Founder and Executive Director of San Antonio Birth Doulas (SABD), a non-profit organization founded in 1999.
+In 2005, SABD merged with Catholic Charities.
 SABD is located at Wonderland of the Americas.

 Mayor de Leon served as Region 7 Representative and Board Member on the Texas Municipal League for six years.
-She currently serves as a Board Member on the Bexar Metro 911 Service District Board, the Greater Bexar Council of Cities, the Alamo Heights Rotary Club, SAWS Community Education Committee, and Balcones Heights Economic Development Corporation.
+She currently serves as a Board Member on the Bexar Metro 911 Service District Board, the Greater Bexar Council of Cities, the Alamo Heights Rotary Club, SAWS Community Education Committee, Alamo Area Council of Government's (AACOG) Alamo Area Development Corporation and Balcones Heights Economic Development Corporation.
+She also served as 2020 Vice-chair of the AACOG and 2021 Chair.

 In June 2018, Mayor de Leon received an Honorary Doctor of Divinity from San Antonio Theological College.
 She also served as 2020 Vice-Chair of the Alamo Area Council of Governments (AACOG) and 2021 Chair. de Leon and Robert share four adult children and 14 grandchildren.